On How We Spend Time

 Two hours can feel like the first few moves of a game, it’s enough to see the outline, but not the full pattern.
 It’s not without its charm, sometimes beginnings are the most charged part, and sometimes a quick, concentrated meeting has its own kind of intensity.

 Still, with three, four, six hours, the dynamic changes.
-This time feels most like what people think of as a real date: there’s time to let conversation sprawl, to share a meal without rushing, to see how someone thinks when they’re not compressing themselves into introductions.
+This time feels most like what people think of as a real date: there’s time to let conversation sprawl, to share a meal without rushing, to see how someone thinks when they’re not compressing themselves into rushed introductions.
 Small signals have room to appear: timing, humour, hesitation, confidence.
 Flirtation creeps in without either of us pointing it out, like the moment I first brush against you and you realise it’s not by accident.
 These hours work best because they carry both energies at once: public ease and private tension.
-By the end, it feels like a date that never quite wanted to stay on its rails.
+By the end, it feels like a date that never really wanted to stay on its rails.

 Ephemera